-Gerrymandering is possible because of the winner-take-all rule.
-The rule lets the majority winner of a voting district to claim the entire electoral count.
-Without that rule, gerrymandering will not matter since redistricting will not affect the total count of popular votes.
-The rule, however, is originally designed to allow a minority group to still have a voice in a democracy when there may be districts within which the minority population becomes a majority.
-In US presidential election, some states begin to consider dropping the winner-take-all rule to count only the total popular votes.
+Gerrymandering is a possible tactic because of the winner-take-all rule.
+The rule lets the majority winner of a voting district to claim the entire electoral count of the district.
+Without that rule, gerrymandering will not matter since re-districting will not affect the total count of popular votes.
+The rule, however, is originally designed to allow a minority population to still have a voice in a democracy when there may be at least some districts within which the minority population becomes a majority.
+The Voters Rights Act of 1965 requires certain states to ensure minority representation, with at least one district formed based on race (US Department of Justice 1965).
+Ironically, that is gerrymandering in practice.
+In US presidential election, some states begin to consider dropping the winnertake-all rule to count only the total popular votes.
 On the other hand, swing states may then lose their relevance to the candidates if the Electoral College is designated to be proportional to the popular votes.
 That is for each state to consider.
 In similar ways, local governments may consider whether or not the winner-take-all rule should be adopted in their specific situations.
-In either case, political districting needs to preserve a channel for the minority party.
-The regulation for voting districts will have to include geometric definition and demographics concerns in the legislature.
-Despite certain effort more than a decade ago by Ricca, Scozzari and Simeone (2008) with esoteric ideas, a practicable solution remains an open research question.
+In either case, political districting needs to preserve a channel for the minority.